Advanced Industrial

 Supply Voltage No, the sensor should be externally powered)

-Typical Usage Pulse Counter (feature not supported yet in firmware)
+Typical Usage Pulse Counter

 • J5 & J6 controls the SDI-12 Sensor Port 1 and 2 respectively